ppetrov-dev/Autowatering/README.md

 #define PIN_FirstPump 7
 #define PUMP_AMOUNT 2
 ```
-I use 2 pumps (D7 and D8 outs in Arduiono) but you can add more.
+I use 2 pumps (D7 and D8 outs in Arduino) but you can add more.
 See code how to implement that.
 Also you can remove buttons if you don't need them and use their pins to connect extra pumps.

 <a id="versions"></a>
 ## Versions